nabto/nabto-cli/README.md

 SDK dynamic library next to the binary itself: It copies the SDK library and the `nabto-cli` binary to the location specified to CMake with `-DCMAKE_INSTALL_PREFIX=<path>`).

+### Simple build file

+There is a minimal `CMakeLists.txt` build file in the simplebuild folder.
+The purpose of that file is to show the minimum required effort to build the nabto cli, this can be used as an example for your own projects which integrates the `nabto_client_api`.

 ## Examples

 It is assumed that the fingerprint of an available certificate (see first example) is added to the ACL of the target device.
 See section 8 in [TEN036 "Security in Nabto Solutions"](https://www.nabto.com/downloads/docs/TEN036%20Security%20in%20Nabto%20Solutions.pdf) for further details.